 All official transcripts from postsecondary institutions will be examined, and credit will be awarded according to UNMC policy.
 Usually, credit from any accredited institution of higher learning is accepted for transfer if successfully completed with a course grade of C or above.
 Pass/No Pass will not be accepted for completion of Dental Hygiene prerequisites.

 For two- and four-year institutions, transfer credit will be determined by the standards set forth in the “Transfer Credit Practices of Designated Educational Institutions” published by the American Association of Collegiate Registrars and Admissions Offices.
-Transfer credit is not awarded for D grades from other institutions.
+No credit will be awarded for D grades on courses with pass/no pass outcomes/

 The Department of Dental Hygiene accepts twenty students each year for the program at the College of Dentistry in Lincoln, Nebraska.
 Four students are accepted for the West Division in Gering, Nebraska.
 Students who meet the following requirements may be considered for admission.

-- Applicants must have a minimum total grade point average of 2.5.
-(The average GPA for the entering classes of the past 10+ years has been 3.5.)
+- Maintain a minimum total grade point average of 2.5.
+(Average GPA for the 24 students accepted into the program each fall is generally 3.5)

 - Complete an online application by February 1

 - The University of Nebraska Medical Center is an equal opportunity institution and all qualified minorities are urged to apply.

 To be considered for acceptance into the next year’s incoming fall class, the Dental Hygiene Program admissions process begins by submitting your online application available on the colleges website: www.unmc.edu/dentistry/programs/hygiene/admissions.html.
 Students are urged to begin application procedures as soon as the online application is available for the current application cycle.
-The College requires a $60.00 application fee, paid by personal check or money order directly to the College of Dentistry to complete the application process.
+The College requires a $60.00 application fee.